TrymArve/TrymArve/README.md

 - 👋 Hi, I’m @TrymArve
-- 👀 I’m interested in robotics, mechatronics, egineering, cybernetics, mathematics and more similar stuff
+- 👀 I’m interested in robotics, mechatronics, egineering, cybernetics/automatic control, mathematics and more.
 - 🌱 I’m currently doing a PhD in cybernetics at NTNU, where I am studying the use of collocation based dynamic optimization for optimal control of industrial processes